fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 can be perpendicular to stroke or have their own direction (like being always horizontal or vertical).
 Serifs can be with or without brackets.
-Any serif design is a mix of all of the above applied consistently to the type design with some deviations for particular letters, especially the ‘S’, ‘C’ and ‘Z’ (e.g. a type with horizontal serifs for all letters will often have s, c and z to have vertical serifs).
+Any serif design is a mix of all of the above applied consistently to the type design with some deviations for particular letters, especially the ‘S’, ‘C’ and ‘Z’ (e.g., a type with horizontal serifs for all letters will often have s, c and z to have vertical serifs).

 There is a urban legend asserting that serif types are easier to read than sans-serifs &mdash; it is